 4. Wear Appropriate Clothing

 Even the clothes you wear could compromise your safety in a workshop.
 Loose clothing is a big mistake because they can get snagged on spinning blades, as could long hair and even accessories such as necklaces and dangling bracelets.
 The right clothes for the job is key.
+Also, you may want to consider wearing quality apron for woodworking, like the CharGuy Premium Canvas Apron.

 Wear clothes that are form-fitting but still comfortable because you don’t want clothing that’s too tight it will restrict your movement.